The Year’s 7 Best Campgrounds Near Gainesville, Florida

 Image from The Dyrt camper Ray P.

 You’ll find Rainbow Springs State Park just over 60 miles south of Gainesville.
 It rests along the Rainbow River banks and is a perfect spot for water tubing and canoeing.
 The camping sites are large and spacious, with full electrical hookups for RVs.
-You can rent canoes and kayaks for the day, while a nearby stand provides snacks and ice cream for visitors.
+You can rent canoes and kayaks for the day, while a nearby food stand provides snacks and ice cream for visitors.

 “We had a full hookup and a beautiful site.
 It’s a short walk to the springs for tubing.
 You can bring your own or rent a tube.
 They have a shuttle to bring you back.” – Nora B.